 But, I also wanted to do my part.
 I wasn’t willing to write just anything and hope God could use it.
 I wanted to do my best with every post.
 There have been many times I have been stumbling over a post I’ve known I was supposed to write and start praying only to have God finish my post for me with words I know didn’t come from my mind.
 Those are the kinds of things that happen when God owns your blog!

-When I began writing this series, I knew this is where I had to start…
+So, when I began writing this series, I knew this is where I had to start…

 Give God your blog.